cyberplant/filehasher/filehasher_v2/README.md

 ## Command Options

+### File Creation Modes

+By default, filehasher operates in **update/append mode**:
+- If the output file doesn't exist, it creates a new file with headers
+- If the output file exists, it appends new hash entries to the existing file
+- This allows you to incrementally build hash files over time

+To create a completely new file from scratch (overwriting existing files), use the `--new` flag:
+- This will overwrite any existing output file
+- A fresh header will be written
+- All previous entries will be lost

 ### Generate Command
 - `--algorithm, -a`: Hash algorithm (md5, sha1, sha256, sha512, blake2b, blake2s)
 - `--output, -o`: Output hash file path (default: .hashes)
 - `--workers, -w`: Number of worker processes (default: CPU count)
 - `--follow-symlinks`: Follow symbolic links
 - `--quiet, -q`: Suppress progress output
+- `--force, -f`: Overwrite output file without prompting (when using --new)
+- `--new, -n`: Create new file from scratch (default: update/append mode)

 ### Duplicates Command
 - `--output, -o`: Output script path (default: cleanup_duplicates.sh)